Fata Voice News Agency

 He said that the merger process could not be initiated unless proper infrastructure was built in FATA, adding that the government had set aside Rs 10 billion for the purpose.

-The minister said 97.5 per cent internally displaced people (IDPs) had returned to their homes and just a few thousands were yet to return out of the 2.5 million IDPs.
+The minister said 97.5 percent of internally displaced people (IDPs) had returned to their homes and just a few thousands were yet to return out of the 2.5 million IDPs.

 He said that Jirgas were held in every agency of the area for deciding the status of FATA adding that the Jirga of 2012 which Maulana Fazal Ur Rehman referred to was initiative of his own party, and was signed by all the parties.